JohnCoker/motorcato/database/README.md

 The site is backed by a PostgreSQL database, from which all dynamic content is built.
 See `schema.sql` for the tables.

-## History
+## Seed Data & History

-The `history` directory contains data from the old site and collected by hand from email MESS reports.
-This gets turned into seed data loaded by hand when the site is brought up.
+The `seed` directory contains hand-created rows that bring seed the database.
+The `migrate` directory contains a program which reads a CSV file dumped from the old MS SQL Server database and generates a file of SQL statements to migrate that data into the new form (for PostgreSQL).

+Note that the migrate program does not drop any data, but it does mark some obviously invalid rows as "rejected" (when the manufacturer or engine code is invalid).

 ## Development